 Fall: Day of Achievement

 Fall celebrations are harvest festivals and parties of crafts.
 From Halloween to Sukkot to Vendimia, creating and decorating are common.
 This would be an excellent time to teach, create, share skills and demonstrate them, and generally celebrate excellence and foster it in our friends.
 If you want to test how well you can explain a useful new mental move or share the understanding you have gained over a new mathematical field, if you have greatly improved as a dancer or want to take up watercolors, if you want to practice improv or show off a well-carved jack-o-lantern, this is the day to do it.
 Specific traditions for this day: Over the course of the year, make notes of times people express that they don’t have a skill yet (growth mindset); when the Day of Achievement comes around, remind them that ‘yet’ may mean today, and encourage them to learn.
-This is an excellent celebration to open to anyone from any community; skills are for sharing, and if we believe truth and skill support us, then sharing them is “[offering them] a part of [our] own power, gambling that [they] couldn’t use it without becoming more like [us]” (in the words of Methods).
+This is an excellent celebration to open to anyone from any community; skills are for sharing, and if we believe truth and skill support us, then sharing them is, to paraphrase Methods, offering them a part of our own power, gambling that they can’t use it without becoming more like us.

 Fall/Winter: Prepper’s Day